SkygearIO/guides/chat/basics/js.md

 ### Sending push notification for new messages

-Coming soon
+Use [Push Notification API](https://docs.skygear.io/guides/push-notifications/basics/js/) to implement any push notification, needed.

 ## Chat history
 When users enter a conversation, you may need to display the chat history of the conversation.

-You can call [`getMessage()`](https://doc.esdoc.org/github.com/skygeario/chat-SDK-JS/class/lib/container.js~SkygearChatContainer.html#instance-method-getMessages) to get an array of message of a conversation.
+You can call [`getMessages()`](https://doc.esdoc.org/github.com/skygeario/chat-SDK-JS/class/lib/container.js~SkygearChatContainer.html#instance-method-getMessages) to get an array of message of a conversation.

 ```JavaScript
 const limit=10;